 Practical coursework is an essential element in the education of every professional engineer.
 As well as illustrating ideas and topics from lectures and tutorials, it has a special place in our training.
-All 1st year laboratory sessions for Michaelmas will be held online in order to comply with social distancing measurements.

 A basic function of practical work is to gain experience and understanding of using a piece of equipment to perform a task or make a measurement.
-You will see that theoretical principles are not merely intellectual ideas, but are there for practical use.
-Another function, realised in recording and presenting the results of experiments, is training in the skill of technical communication; this skill is essential in the real world of engineering where people work together on large enterprises.
+You will see that theoretical principles are not merely intellectual ideas but are there for practical use.
+Another function, realized in recording and presenting the results of experiments, is training in the skill of technical communication; this skill is essential in the real world of engineering where people work together on large enterprises.